A. NOTICE OF ATTENDANCE

-The Nomination Committee elected by the AGM 2012 consisting of Gustaf Douglas (Investment AB Latour, etc.), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), Johan Ståhl (Lannebo Fonder) and Henrik Didner (Didner & Gerge) has proposed that Melker Schörling, Chairman of the Board, shall be elected Chairman of the AGM 2013.
+The Nomination Committee elected by the AGM 2014 and consisting of Gustaf Douglas (Investment AB Latour, etc.), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), Johan Sidenmark (AMF) (replacing Henrik Didner, Didner & Gerge) and Johan Strandberg (SEB Investment Management), proposed Melker Schörling, Chairman of the Board, to be elected Chairman of the AGM 2015.

 Proposal for Dividend (items 9 (b) and (c) on the agenda)

-At the AGM 2013, the Nomination Committee will, in connection with the election of Board members, the auditors and resolution regarding fees to the Board Members and the auditors, present and motivate the below proposals and also report on its activities.
-In connection with the notice, the reasoned statement of the Nomination Committee will be held available at the company website, www.securitas.com/agm2013.
+At the AGM 2015, the Nomination Committee will, in connection with the election of Board members and auditors and the resolutions regarding fees to the Board members and the auditors, present and motivate the below proposals and also report on its activities.
+In connection with the notice, the reasoned statement of the Nomination Committee will be held available at the company website, www.securitas.com/agm2015.

 The Nomination Committee has proposed the following:

 The number of Board members shall be eight, with no deputy members.
-The Nomination Committee proposes re-election of the Board members Fredrik Cappelen, Carl Douglas, Marie Ehrling, Annika Falkengren, Alf Göransson, Fredrik Palmstierna, Melker Schörling and Sofia Schörling-Högberg, for the period up to and including the AGM 2014, with Melker Schörling as Chairman of the Board.
+The Nomination Committee proposes re-election of the Board members Fredrik Cappelen, Carl Douglas, Marie Ehrling, Annika Falkengren, Alf Göransson, Fredrik Palmstierna, Melker Schörling and Sofia Schörling Högberg, for the period up to and including the AGM 2016, with Melker Schörling as Chairman of the Board.

-As auditors, the Committee proposes the re-election of the auditing firm PricewaterhouseCoopers AB, with authorized public accountant Peter Nyllinge as auditor in charge, for a period up to and including the annual general meeting for 2014.
+As auditors, the Committee proposes the re-election of the auditing firm PricewaterhouseCoopers AB, with authorized public accountant Patrik Adolfson as auditor in charge, for a period up to and including the AGM for 2016.
 The auditor’s fees are proposed to be paid as per agreement.

 Proposal for Election of Members of the Nomination Committee (item 14 on the agenda)

-The Nomination Committee in respect of the AGM 2014 shall have five members.
-Gustaf Douglas (Investment AB Latour, etc), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), and Henrik Didner (Didner & Gerge) shall be re-elected and that Thomas Ehlin (Nordea Fonder) shall be elected new member of the Nomination Committee.
+The Nomination Committee in respect of the AGM 2016 shall have five members: Gustaf Douglas (Investment AB Latour, etc), Mikael Ekdahl (Melker Schörling AB), Jan Andersson (Swedbank Robur Fonder), Johan Sidenmark (AMF) and Johan Strandberg (SEB Investment Management).
 Gustaf Douglas shall be elected Chairman of the Nomination Committee.
-If a shareholder, represented by a member of the Nomination Committee, is no longer one of the major shareholders of Securitas, or if a member of the Nomination Committee is no longer employed by such shareholder, or for any other reason leaves the Committee before the AGM 2014, the Committee shall have the right to appoint another representative of the major shareholders to replace such member.
+If a shareholder, represented by a member of the Nomination Committee, is no longer one of the major shareholders of Securitas, or if a member of the Nomination Committee is no longer employed by such shareholder, or for any other reason leaves the Committee before the AGM 2016, the Committee shall have the right to appoint another representative of the major shareholders to replace such member.

-Proposal for Guidelines for Remuneration to Management (item 15 on the agenda)
+Proposal for Guidelines for Remuneration to Senior Management (item 15 on the agenda)

-A decision by the AGM on the proposal according to this item 16 must be supported by shareholders representing more than two thirds of the votes cast as well as the shares present at the AGM in order for the proposal to be adopted.
+A decision by the AGM on the proposal according to this item 16 must be supported by shareholders representing at least two thirds of the votes cast as well as the shares present at the AGM in order for the proposal to be adopted.

 Proposal for Incentive Scheme (item 17 on the agenda)

-For the past three years, the AGM has adopted a share related incentive scheme for the Securitas group.
-Although it is still early to finally evaluate the effects of the programs of the previous years, the Board notes that the program has been well received throughout the organization and that the release of shares in the 2010 and 2011 incentive schemes have taken place in March 2012 and in March 2013 for those participants who have achieved their set bonus targets and have remained employed until the vesting date.
-In keeping with the Board’s communicated intention when the previous programs were proposed, the Board therefore proposes that a similar incentive scheme be adopted by the AGM in 2013.
+For the past five years, the AGM has adopted a share related incentive scheme for the Group.
+The Board notes that the program is now well established throughout the organization and is delivering the expected results.
+As per March 2015, a total of 1,779 employees have received shares through the program.
+In keeping with the Board’s communicated intention when the previous programs were proposed, the Board therefore proposes that a similar incentive scheme be adopted by the AGM in 2015.

 The proposal principally entails that 1/3 of any annual bonus earned under the performance based cash bonus schemes would be converted into a right to receive shares, with delayed allotment and subject to continued employment.

-The principles already applicable under the existing share related incentive scheme, shall continue to apply.
-The existing principles include clearly measurable, performance based targets that are set as close to the local business as possible and aim for long term profitability of the group.
-The performance targets vary depending on the position of the employee, but are as a principle based on year-on-year improvement of the operating result (“EBITA”) in the area of responsibility.
+The principles already applicable under the existing incentive scheme, shall continue to apply.
+The existing principles include clearly measurable, performance based targets that are set as close to the local business as possible and aim for long term profitability of the Group.
+The performance targets vary depending on the position of the employee, but are as a principle based on year-on-year improvement of operating income (“EBITA”) in the area of responsibility.
 In principle all operative personnel at relevant levels in all regions also have targets based on improvement of cash flow.
-For the employees of the parent company, the performance is measured based on year-on-year, real improvement of earnings per share (“EPS”).
-The performance improvement compared to last year’s actual which is required to achieve maximum bonus varies for different entities throughout the Group.
+For the employees of the parent company, the performance is measured based on year-on-year improvement of earnings per share (“EPS”).
+The performance improvement compared to last year’s actual performance which is required to achieve maximum bonus, varies for different entities throughout the Group.

-Provided that the applicable performance criteria are met, the yearly bonus will be determined at the outset of 2014 and be payable by (i) 2/3 in cash at the outset of 2014 and (ii) 1/3 in shares of series B (the “Bonus Shares”) at the outset of 2015.
-The number of shares to which each participant will be entitled shall be determined by the ratio between the available bonus and the share price at the time of determination of the bonus.
-Distribution of Bonus Shares in accordance with (ii) is subject to the following two conditions: (1) if the total accrued bonus amounts to less than EUR 3,900, the whole bonus will be paid out in cash in accordance with (i) above, and (2) the employee must remain employed by Securitas as of the last day of February 2015, except where an employee has left his/her employment due to retirement, death or long-term disability, in which case the employee shall have a continued right to receive Bonus Shares.
+Provided that the applicable performance criteria are met, the yearly bonus will be determined at the outset of 2016 and be payable by (i) 2/3 in cash at the outset of 2016 and (ii) 1/3 in shares of series B (the “Bonus Shares”) at the outset of 2017.
+The number of shares to which each participant will be entitled shall be determined by the ratio between the available bonus and the average share price at which the shares are purchased (such purchase to be made during Q1 2016 in accordance with applicable regulations).
+Distribution of Bonus Shares in accordance with (ii) is subject to the following two conditions: (1) if the total accrued bonus amounts to less than EUR 3 900, the whole bonus will be paid out in cash in accordance with (i) above, and (2) the employee must remain employed by Securitas as of the last day of February 2017 except where an employee has left his/her employment due to retirement, death or long-term disability, in which case the employee shall have a continued right to receive Bonus Shares.

 The Board shall be responsible for the particulars and the handling of the Incentive Scheme within the frame of the above principal guidelines and shall also be entitled to make such minor adjustments which may prove necessary due to legal or administrative circumstances.